-Repower LA is a citywide coalition of community groups, environmentalists, and small businesses anchored by LAANE, SCOPE, and IBEW Local 18 that advocates for equitable environmental programs and career-path jobs at the Los Angeles Department of Water and Power (DWP), the nation’s largest municipally-owned utility.
+Repower LA is a citywide coalition of community groups, environmentalists, and small businesses anchored by LAANE, SCOPE, and IBEW Local 18 that advocates equitable environmental programs and career-path jobs at the Los Angeles Department of Water and Power (DWP), the nation’s largest municipally-owned utility.

-A cornerstone of RePower LA’s work is our support for the Utility Pre-Craft Trainee (UPCT) program, which was developed by IBEW Local 18, in partnership with DWP.
+Repower LA formed in 2011 in response to high unemployment in many of LA’s neighborhoods and our city’s unsustainable reliance on dirty energy.
+Our goal is to help make clean energy and good jobs at DWP accessible to all Angelenos while helping them lower their bills.
+A cornerstone of RePower LA’s work is our support for the Utility Pre-Craft Trainee (UPCT) program, which was developed by IBEW Local 18 in partnership with DWP.
 The pre-apprenticeship program has partnered with our coalition to recruit women and communities of color, including the re-entry population.
-Participants learn various electrical and water utility skills while earning $16/hour with benefits, and get on the path to a career at the DWP.
+Participants learn various electrical and water utility skills while earning $16/hour with benefits and get on the path to a career at the DWP.

 Our coalition also works to increase investment in clean energy and energy efficiency programs to help the DWP become greener.
-As part of our vision of progressive systemic change at the DWP, RePower LA successfully pushed for the DWP to institute the new “Equity Metrics Data Initiative” (EMDI).
-The EMDI will track and publically release semi-annual data on how well the DWP is serving customers across programs, jobs, and services in low-income communities.
+As part of our vision of progressive systemic change at the DWP, RePower LA successfully pushed for the DWP to institute the new Equity Metrics Data Initiative (EMDI).
+The EMDI tracks and shares semi-annual data on how well the DWP is serving customers across programs, jobs, and services in low-income communities